Quillot/CS129.1Project/README.md

 cur.fetchall()
 ```

-### Exporting and importing json into mongodb
+### Exporting and importing json into mongoDB

 After running the python programs, the data will be input into mongodb.
 This data can be output into JSON for sharing with other systems.

 1. To output, run in your cmd `mongoexport -d <databasename> -c <collectionname> -o <outputname>.json`.
-In our case, `mongoexport -d test_db -c songs -o tracksOut.json` and `mongoexport -d test_db -c lyrics -o lyricsOut.json`

-2. To input json, run in your cmd `mongoimport --db test_db --collections <collectionname> --type json --file <filename>.json`
+2. To input json, run in your cmd `mongoimport --db test_db --collections <collectionname> --type json --file <filename>.json`.

-3. Don't forget to use CMD in the same folder as the JSON you're importing/exporting
+3. Don't forget to use CMD in the same folder as the JSON you're importing/exporting.